PulseTile-Plugins/PulseTile-Angular-Silver-Plugins/README.md

-Information on such topics as data structure & plugins usage is available on [Documentation portal](http://docs.pulsetile.com/)
+Information on such topics as data structure & plugins usage is available on [PulseTile Documentation](http://docs.pulsetile.com/)